 Victoria's Inner Harbour

-8. Victoria, British Columbia -- One of my favorite cities in the nation, Victoria is beautiful, clean, and welcoming all year.
+8. Victoria, British Columbia is one of my favorite cities in the nation.
+Victoria is beautiful, clean, and welcoming all year.
 Victoria continues to be a wonderful city of mild climate and engaging arts, music, and culture; and the lowest provincial tax rate in BC.
 Cultural, historic, and entertainment attractions continue to provide jobs and draw additional visitors.
 Easy to approach by a number of ferry systems, the city is located in the south of Vancouver Island, which offers hundreds of events and activities.
 It is one of the few places that you can travel up into the mountains for skiing and come back down in the afternoon to a summery beach.
 A cosmopolitan and international culture is always enjoyable in Victoria as well.
 Victoria is also one of the recognized Top Microcities for the Future in North America.
 Victoria is a successful tourist center, attracting vacationers, conventions of any number of groups, and foreign dignitaries.
 Some of these venues are found at Victoria Vacations and Canada Resorts.
 As an entryway into North America for millions of First Nations in the ancient past, Victoria and Vancouver Island First Nations installations are breathtaking.

-9. Winnipeg, Manitoba -- Winnipeg is the popular capital city of Manitoba, providing a large number and types of incentives to bring in new residents.
+9. Winnipeg is the popular capital city of Manitoba, providing a large number and types of incentives to bring in new residents.
 This is one of the cleanest cities in all of Canada and Manitoba is often called God’s Country for its open spaces and breathtaking scenery.
 Winnipeg offers a superior transit system, very affordable housing, growing numbers of job listings in the 2010s, increasing wages, and an exciting local and regional culture.
 It is also the HQ of the Winnipeg Blue Bombers, dating back to the 1930 Winnipeg Football Club and pleasing crowds of Canadians and Americans ever since.

 The historical or "Old" parts of Levis and Quebec City are connected by ferries and two bridges for visitors and residents to enjoy.
 Prior to French settlement of the area, First Nations inhabited what is now Levis in large groups.